 There is a decent amount of documentation out there that details all of the tunable parameters on the Mac OSX IP stack.
 However, most of these documents either provide basic suggestions without much background on a particular setting or they discuss some of the implications of changing certain parameters but don’t give you very solid guidance or recommendations on the best configuration in a particular scenario.
 Many of the parameters are dependent upon others.
 So, the configuration should be addressed with that in mind.
 This document applies to OSX 10.5 Leopard, 10.6 Snow Leopard, 10.7 Lion, and 10.8 Mountain Lion.
+Updates for 10.9 Mavericks are mostly minor.
+Here is a link to my latest post on performance tuning the network stack on OSX Mavericks 10.9.

 The closest thing I have found to a full discussion and tutorial on the topic can be found here.
 Unfortunately, that link is now offline.
 For now, you can at least find it in the Wayback Machine archive here.
 Thank you to martineau(at)linxure.net for pointing this out.